 Ichiyôsai Yoshitaki (一養齋芳瀧) was a prolific artist who began designing woodblock prints while still a teenager.
 By the early 1860s, when barely into his twenties, he had already become a much sought-after print designer.
 Unfortunately, Yoshitaki and other late-period artists are often associated with the decline of the Osaka actor print.
 This assessment is still widely held today, and indeed, much of Yoshitaki's work appears rather conventional and mannered.

 Critics have suggested that this depreciation in quality was caused, to some degree, by the pressure to produce large quantities of designs to satisfy the demands of publishers who were eager to cash in on the popularity of the kabuki theater.
 This was at a time when, arguably, there were relatively few highly skilled portraitists.
 (The same had been said, however, about the so-called "decadence" of early nineteenth century Edo ukiyo-e).
-There exists an informative article written by Yoshitaki's son, Kawasaki Kyosen, describing in some detail the practices of late-period Osaka print production that sheds some light on the working habits and attitudes of print designers and publishers, and the time constraints they they faced.
-In any case, Yoshitaki managed to produce some attractive and effective designs, many issued in deluxe editions, and a few of those in ôban sizes.
+There exists an informative article written by Yoshitaki's pupil, Kawasaki Kyosen (川崎巨泉 1877–1942), describing in some detail the practices of late-period Osaka print production that sheds some light on the working habits of print designers and publishers, and the time constraints they they faced.
+In any case, Yoshitaki managed to produce some notable designs, many issued in deluxe editions, and a few of those in ôban sizes.